-Part II was published July 6, 2022, and an online meeting will be scheduled to discuss the Part II topics: Development Standards, Height and Intensity Areas & Zoning Incentive Program.
+Part II was published July 6, 2022, and an online meeting has been scheduled for September 13, 2022 to discuss the Part II topics: Development Standards, Height and Intensity Areas & Zoning Incentive Program.

-A meeting of the DOSP CAG will also be scheduled to receive feedback on the full Draft Zoning Amendments.
-To focus additional attention on key downtown stakeholder groups, Planning staff has presented the proposal to the Chinatown Coalition, and is working to share information with
+A meeting of the DOSP CAG has also been scheduled for September 19, 2022 to receive feedback on the full Draft Zoning Amendments.
+To focus additional attention on key downtown stakeholder groups, Planning staff have presented the proposal to the Chinatown Coalition, and are working to share information with and receive feedback from stakeholders associated with the BAMBD, the Malonga Casquelord Center for the Arts, the Art + Garage District and the chambers of commerce, including the ethnic chambers through meetings and/or surveys.